The Piano Tickler — your online source for expert piano tuning and repair

 Repairs & Maintenance

-Skilled care to restore and preserve your piano’s performance.
-Sticking or broken keys are no fun.
-They must be fixed first before tuning.
+Skilled care to restore and preserve your piano's performance.
+Sticking or broken keys are no fun — they must be fixed before tuning.

 Action Regulation